HOW WE WORK

 This is for leaders at a threshold they cannot cross by more thinking alone — where the cost of not crossing is something you already feel.

-The standard engagement is structured around biweekly private sessions over six months.
+The standard engagement is structured around private sessions, every other week over six months.
 Once a month, we set aside a half-day — on-site or off-site — for the work that wants unhurried time.
 Sessions are by video, by phone, or in person in the greater San Francisco Bay Area.
 The cadence flexes to your calendar.

 Where it serves, I observe you in your own setting — a leadership meeting, a board prep, a difficult conversation — and we debrief immediately afterward.